South Australia Letters Patent

 (q) require you to make your inquiry as expeditiously as possible; and

-(r) require you to submit to me an interim report that you consider appropriate no 30 October 2020; and t later than
+(r) require you to submit to me an interim report that you consider appropriate not later than 30 October 2020;

 Given under my hand and the Public Seal of South Australia, at Adelaide, this 24th day of October 2019.